Expatria-Technologies/grblhal_2000_PrintNC/README.md

 4) Integrated RS485 with automatic direction control.
 5) Support for closed loop stepper motors.
 6) Differential interface for Spindle Sync inputs.
 7) Sparkfun QWIIC differential I2C endpoint - extends the range of I2C and creates a robust data link for real-time jogging and control.
+Note that due to chip availability issues, this interface has been replaced with pin headers on the A5 revision.
+See below for details.
 8) Raspberry Pi GPIO connector allows integration of sender software and extended possibilities for network connectivity.

 In addition, the board offers many of the same features found on other 32 bit GRBL controllers: